Michael Buble Says He Received Death Threats After Jokingly Elbowing Wife In Controversial Video

 Hoy hicimos un juego muy bueno en IG Live e invitamos algunas personas a jugar, lamentablemente nos quedamos cortos de tiempo y tuvimos que dejarlo EN UN EMPATE ????, así que lo vamos a seguir la semana que viene porque tiene que haber un ganador si o si! ???????? .
 Today we played a little game on IG Live, but we run out of time and We had to leave it in a tie.
 We’ll resume the Match next week to see who the winner is…????????

-Lopilato went on to say that she and her husband have suffered a lot since the video and have even feared for their lives due to the backlash.
+Lopilato went on to say that she and her husband have suffered a lot since the video, and they have even feared for their lives due to the backlash.
 She clarified that her husband has nothing against her background or Argentina.

 “He loves Argentina and he loves being with me in Argentina when I’m working.
 He loves the friends he has in Argentina.
 We received a lot of love from people but you wouldn’t believe the amount of people who sent me photos with weapons saying they were going to kill Mike when he reached Argentina.”

-Lopilato continued, saying that they received threats from people that included violent images.
-Some promised to inflict pain onto the singer in graphic ways.
+Lopilato said that they received threats from people that included violent images.
+Some promised to inflict pain on the singer in graphic ways.